scgbern/scgpico/content/staff/MohammadrezaHazhirpasand/index.md

 ---
 Title: Mohammadreza Hazhirpasand
 ---
+#Mohammadreza Hazhirpasand
 <div class="contents column span-16"><p>
-I am a Ph.D. student of Software Composition Group at the University of Bern since April 2018, under the supervision of professor<a href="http://scg.unibe.ch/staff/oscar" target"_blank"> Oscar Nierstrasz </a>.
+I am a Ph.D. student of Software Composition Group at the University of Bern since April 2018, under the supervision of professor<a href="/staff/oscar" target"_blank"> Oscar Nierstrasz </a>.
 I received my M.Sc. ('18) in Information Security from the Universiti Teknologi Malaysia (UTM).
 During my master, I worked on designing an intelligent access point for mid-range wireless networks which was capable of providing two-factor authentication and attack detection.
 Prior to this, I had worked around 8 years in various companies as an information security consultant, developer, and cyber security instructor, e.g., CEH, Security\+, reverse engineering.